federated-data-sharing/common-api-examples/README.md

 In Level 1 federated data sharing, you may have access to select row level data whereas in Level 2 you will only be able to specify your selection and computation task and have both executed remotely.
 This means that your analysis plan needs to adapt to the protocol.

+## How to interact with the API

+The [User guide](https://github.com/federated-data-sharing/common-api/blob/master/doc/User_Guide.md) for the Common API has examples of how to interact with the API, get metadata, or make a selection using `R`, `python` or a low-level command line tool like `curl`.

 ## Preparing for federated analysis

 As a scientist, statistician or data scientist, you may be used to developing scripts working directly with data - your `R` or `python` scripts can load the data directly, or maybe you're using a spreadsheet package or a statistical tool which wraps up the analysis plan for you.
 If you're using federated analysis this may not be an option for you - the data is held remotely.
 Your interaction with the data will be via the programming interface ("API") or a tool that uses it.
 Whereas you would normally expect a high degree of iteration (or "trial and error") when working with local data, you need to plan for a different form of iteration.